PN-CourseWork/02689-AdvancedNumericalAlgorithmP3/docs/source/index.rst

    Gallery of computational experiments and visualizations for lid-driven cavity flow.
 :doc:`api_reference`
    Complete API reference for finite volume, spectral methods, and utility modules.
+:doc:`hpc_guide`
+   Guide for running parameter sweeps on the DTU HPC cluster.

 .. toctree::
    :maxdepth: 2